 Uses of Cowslips

 Cowslips have been used since ancient times to make wine, jam, tea and ointments, and medicinally, to treat spasms, cramps, rheumatic pain and paralysis – it used to be known as Palseywort for this reason.
 It has also been used as a sedative.
 The whole herb and roots have been ingredients in treatments for coughs and bronchitis and the leaves have been used for healing wounds.

 Caution – always check with a doctor or verified herbalist before using Cowslips medicinally.
 The above is not a prescription for use!

-The plant is the food plant of the Duke of Burgundy Fritillary butterfly and the Plain Clary and Northern Rustic moths.
+Cowslip is the food plant of the Duke of Burgundy Fritillary and Brimstone butterflies and the Plain Clary and Northern Rustic moths.
+Beetles also like Cowslips.

 Cowslips are best sown in autumn, to get the cold of winter.
 They will flower in spring.
 Sprinkle the seeds onto trays of compost and press gently into the soil.
 Cover with glass to stop mice eating the seeds and place somewhere light to germinate outside.
 Once the seeds have germinated into small plants, carefully remove them from the tray and plant individually into pots and grow on before planting out when ready.

 Alternatively, sprinkle the seeds directly where you want them to grow and press them into the soil.

 If you already have Cowslips, leave the seedheads on to scatter the seeds in your garden.

 Visit Wildflower Favours to buy UK-grown, wildflower mixes.
 All of our wildflower seeds are UK species only and are available in recycled seed packets.
 The seeds are in paper sachets inside the packets, not plastic and foil sachets.
 Seed packets can be branded for business purposes too.